kingluddite/web-dev-notes/frontend/js/json/01-intro.md

 You will see the pages in the same format at the posts.

-* you will see an array of objects and nested inside some objects might be other array of objects and so JSON is allowing us to pass very complex tag across the wire
+* You will see an array of objects and nested inside some objects might be other array of objects and so JSON is allowing us to pass very complex tag across the wire

 ## JSON Review
 * Easy to read and write (more favorable to XML)